Chemical Engineering Tutorials: Introduction into Reaction Engineering

 Usually, a Chemical Engineer is hired to:

-The reaction rate is the rate at which a species loses its chemical identity per unit volume.
+This is the rate at which a species loses its chemical identity per unit volume.
 The rate of a reaction can be expressed as the rate of disappearance of a reactant or as the rate of appearance of a product.
-Consider species A:
+Consider species A being converted to product B:

 Published from Blogger Prime Android App